guibla236/twitter-sniffer/README.md

 # twitter-sniffer
-This little app gets tweets in real time from a specific geographical location and saves them in a SQLite database.
+This little app gets tweets in real time from a specific country and saves them in a SQLite database.

 The SQLite database created saves one file by day, detailing the username, the text of the tweet, who is answering, and a lot of other things you can check if you run it.

 But before you can try this, you need to get a twitter developer account and credentials.
-See above for more information about this.
+See the next section for more information about this.

-The default location of the tweets is the country Uruguay.
-To get tweets from another location, you need to change one parameter in the main file.
-More information above, too.
+The default country of the tweets is Uruguay.
+To get tweets from another country, you need to change one parameter in the main file.
+More information in the bottom of this file.

 Creating Twitter Credentials